-If there are provable violations of Title 17 requirements, the BAC blood alcohol test results may be excluded or cast into doubt.
-Skilled DUI lawyers know how to get a DUI dropped if BAC test results are excluded.
+If there are violations of Title 17 requirements, the BAC blood alcohol test results may be excluded or cast into doubt.
+Skilled Huntington Beach DUI lawyers know how to get a DUI dropped if BAC test results are excluded.

-Free consult with our Former Prosecutors.
+Get your DUI charges dropped or reduced and stay out of jail!
+Free consult with our award-winning DUI defense lawyers.
 Protect your record and future.
-Our experienced DUI lawyers have won 1000’s of cases throughout Southern California.
+Our DUI lawyers have won 1000’s of cases throughout Southern California.
 Offices in Los Angeles & Orange County.

 Police officer misconduct can cause DUI charges to be dismissed or evidence thrown out if Police procedures aren’t properly followed, regardless of whether you were driving under the influence or not.